Cambodian genocide: Torture and human experimentation

 The previous doctors were killed or sent to the countryside to work as farmers during the Khmer Rouge and the library of the Medical Faculty in Phnom Penh was set on fire.
 The regime then employed child medics, who were just teenagers with no or very little training.
-They did not have any knowledge of Western medicine (which had been forbidden since it was considered a capitalist invention), and they had to practice their own medical experiments and make progress by themselves.
+They did not have any knowledge of Western medicine (which was forbidden since it was considered a capitalist invention), and they had to practice their own medical experiments and make progress by themselves.
 They did not have Western medicines (since Cambodia, according to the Khmer Rouge, had to be self-sufficient) and all medical experiments were systematically conducted without proper anesthetics.
-A medic who worked inside S-21 told that a 17-year-old girl had her throat slit and her abdomen pierced before being beaten and put into water for an entire night.
+A medic who worked inside S-21 said that a 17-year-old girl had her throat slit and her abdomen pierced before being beaten and put into water for an entire night.
 This procedure was repeated many times and carried out without anesthetics.

 In a hospital of Kampong Cham province, child medics cut out the intestines of a living non-consenting person and joined their ends to study the healing process.
 The patient died after three days due to the "operation".
 In the same hospital, other "physicians" trained by the Khmer Rouge opened the chest of a living person, just to see the heart beating.
 The operation resulted in the patient's immediate death.
 Other testimonies, as well as Khmer Rouge policy, suggest that these were not isolated cases.
 They also performed drug testing, for instance by injecting coconut juice into a living person's body and studying the effects.
 Coconut juice injection is often lethal.
 Witness at Tribunal hearing also disclosed that in Tbong Khmum province, he saw a medical staff at the hospital carrying out experiments on the wives of arrested cadre at night, when it was quiet.
 The victims' bodies were cut open and injected with some liquid that other reports stated that the injection could be some form of coconut fluid.